SanikaAKelkar/BangaloreHousePrices/README.md

 3. Website built in html, css and javascript that allows user to enter home square ft area, bedrooms etc and it will call python flask server to retrieve the predicted price.
 4. Data science concepts such as data load and cleaning, outlier detection and removal, feature engineering, dimensionality reduction, gridsearchcv for hyperparameter tunning, k fold cross validation etc. are covered during model building
-5. Technology and tools wise this project covers, Python
-  Numpy and Pandas for data cleaning
-  Matplotlib for data visualization
-  Sklearn for model building
-  Jupyter notebook, visual studio code and pycharm as IDE Python flask for http server
-  HTML/CSS/Javascript for UI
+5. Technology and tools wise this project covers, Python,  Numpy and Pandas for data cleaning,  Matplotlib for data visualization,  Sklearn for model building,  Jupyter notebook, visual studio code and pycharm as IDE,  Python flask for http server,  HTML/CSS/Javascript for UI